FAQ

 chevron down icon

-Kaskad’s app provides real-time alerts and clear metrics to help you manage these risks, and its non-custodial design ensures you retain control over your assets, reducing counterparty risks compared to centralized platforms.
+Kaskad’s interface will also provide real-time alerts and clear metrics to help you manage these risks.
+Its non-custodial design ensures you retain control over your assets, reducing counterparty exposure compared to centralized platforms.

 How does Kaskad protect my assets?